Burwell v. Hobby Lobby Stores, Inc.: Hobby Lobby Stores and Conestoga Wood Specialties

 Hobby Lobby's case was consolidated with another case by Conestoga Wood Specialties, a furniture company owned by the Mennonite Hahn family that has about 1,000 employees, represented by the Alliance Defending Freedom.

 Specific contraceptives contested by plaintiffs

-The plaintiffs believed that life began at conception which they equated to fertilization, and objected to their businesses providing health insurance coverage to their female employees of four FDA-approved contraceptives that the plaintiffs believed prevented implantation of a fertilized egg.
+The plaintiffs believed that life began at conception, and objected to their businesses providing health insurance coverage to their female employees of four FDA-approved contraceptives that the plaintiffs believed prevented implantation of a fertilized egg.
 The plaintiffs believed the following forms of birth control constituted an abortion: